matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ### Abuse potential

 This proposal makes it trivial to "hide" mentions since it does not require the mentioned Matrix IDs to be part of the displayed text.
+This is only a limitation for current clients: mentions could be exposed in the user interface directly.
+For example, a de-emphasized "notified" list could be shown on messages, similar to CCing users on an e-mail.
-Depending on the use this can be a feature (similar to CCing a user on an e-mail) or an abuse vector.
-Overall, this MSC does not enable additional malicious behavior than what is possible today.

-From discussions and research while writing this MSC there are some benefits to using a separate field for mentions:
+Although not including mentions in the displayed text could be used as an abuse vector, it does not enable additional malicious behavior than what is possible today.
+From discussions and research while writing this MSC there are moderation benefits to using a separate field for mentions:

-* The number of mentions is trivially limited.
+* The number of mentions is trivially limited by moderation tooling.
 * Various forms of "mention bombing" are no longer possible.
-* It is simpler to collect data on how many users are being mentioned (without having to process the textual `body` for every user's display name and local part).
+* It is simpler to collect metrics on how mentions are being used (it is no longer necessary to process the textual `body` for every user's display name and local part).

-Nonetheless, the conversations did result in some ideas to combat the potential for abuse, many of which apply regardless of whether this proposal is implemented.
+Overall this proposal seems to be neutral or positive in the ability to combat malicious behavior.

+## Future extensions

+### Combating abuse

+Some ideas for combating abuse came from our discussion and research which are worth sharing.
+These ideas are not part of this MSC, but also do not depend on it.

-Clients could expose *why* an event has caused a notification and give users inline tools to combat potential abuse.
+It was recommended that clients could expose *why* an event has caused a notification and give users inline tools to combat abuse.
 For example, a client might show a tooltip:

 > The sender of the message (`@alice:example.org`) mentioned you in this event.
 >
 > Block `@alice:example.org` from sending you messages? `[Yes]` `[No]`

-It could also be worth exposing user interface showing all of the mentions in a message, especially if those users are not included in the message body.
-One way to do this could be a deemphasized "CC" list.
-Additionally, it would be useful for moderators to quickly find messages which mention many users.
+Additionally, tooling to for moderators to quickly find messages which mention many users would be useful.

 A future MSC might wish to explore features for trusted contacts or soft-ignores to give users more control over who can generate notifications.

-Overall the proposal does not seem to increase the potential for malicious behavior.

-## Future extensions

 ### Configurable mentions limits